Clean Air Zone Class 3

 Designated area

-The area for Environmental Zone Class 3 is comprised of
+The area for Clean Air Zone Class 3 is comprised of

 • Malmskillnadsgatan between the Kungsgatan and Hamngatan bridges.